Florida's coronavirus reported deaths rise by 128, cases climb by 11,548

 National

-No. 14 Georgia added 13 and Washington, which was the original epicenter in the United States, is in 21th place with 7 more.
+Georgia. which passed Ohio into 13th, added 28 and Washington, which was the original epicenter in the United States, is in 21th place with 10 more.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths decreased from 85 to 66 for third place with 45,119, which is behind the United States and Brazil.
+The United Kingdom's deaths increased from 66 for 114 for third place with 45,233, which is behind the United States and Brazil.
 The high was 1,172.

-China, the original epicenter of the world, hasn’t reported a death since April 26 and dropped to 23rd, behind South Africa, and added 10 cases Friday.
+No. 23 China, the original epicenter of the world, hasn’t reported a death since April 26, added 22 cases Saturday.

 Scripps Only Content 2020